IP Patent Clinic

 In addition, the student interns make presentations to Illinois Institute of Technology faculty and students on patent issues in an attempt to educate and market the IP–Patent Clinic to the faculty and students.

-Prerequisites: Prior completion of Patent Law required.
+Prerequisites: Patent Law is recommended, but not required.
 Because the IP–Patent Clinic experience will involve working with technology, it is very strongly recommended that students possess a technical background, and preference will be given those students in selecting clinic interns.

 The IP–Patent Clinic is a 3-credit course that will be offered in the fall and spring semesters, and approximately five students participate each semester.